Audiopicasso/Tipsy/README.md

 * FULL_SCREEN: Set to 'false' to disable full screen mode for the PyGame interface.
 Useful for debugging.
 * SHOW_RELOAD_COCKTAILS_BUTTON: Set to 'true' to show a reload button for manually reloading the list of cocktails
 * RELOAD_COCKTAILS_TIMEOUT: Set to a number of milliseconds to automatically reload the list of cocktails that often.
-* RETRACTION_TIME: Set to a number of seconds to reverse the motors at the end of a pour.
-This should help prevent buildup on the ends of the tubing.
+* RETRACTION_TIME: Deprecated/disabled.
+Membrane pumps cannot reverse; no retract after pour.
 * USE_GPT_TRANSPARENCY: Set to 'true' to enable native image transparency in OpenAI.
 This should produce more consistent image results.
 This uses the `gpt-image-1` model.
 Your organization must be verified to use the model `gpt-image-1`.
 Please go to: https://platform.openai.com/settings/organization/general and click on Verify Organization.
 If you just verified, it can take up to 15 minutes for access to propagate.

 ---

 ## Pump Calibration

-The Tipsy Cocktail Mixer features **two different pump types** that require independent calibration:

-### Pump Types
-- **Peristaltic Pumps (1-6)**: Very thin tubing, slower flow rate, suitable for spirits and syrups
-- **Membrane Pumps (7-12)**: Thicker tubing, faster flow rate, suitable for juices and carbonated beverages
+All 12 pumps are membrane pumps and share a single calibration coefficient.

 ### Calibration Methods

 #### 1. Web Interface (Streamlit)
 Access the Settings tab in the Streamlit app to:
-- Set separate calibration coefficients for each pump type
+- Set the membrane calibration coefficient (applies to all pumps)
-- View current calibration values
+- View current calibration value
 - Use the calibration calculator for precise adjustments
 - Test individual pumps